 (b) open spaces or parks where the commencement of the amendment scheme will bring about a higher residential density.

-(2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must, subject to section 121, pay the development charge to the Municipality.
+(2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the owner of the land to which the scheme relates, must be informed of the amount of the development charge and must, subject to section 121, pay the development charge to the Municipality.

-(3) An applicant or owner who is required to pay a development charge in terms of this By-law must pay such development charge to the Municipality before:
+(3) An owner who is required to pay a development charge in terms of this By-law must pay such development charge to the Municipality before:

 (a) any land use right is exercised;